-On the other hand, when we also include the DESI BAO data at small and intermediate redshifts that are not overlapping with the \Euclid points, as seen in \Cref{fig:mockGAall}, we find that the uncertainties in the case of the binning approach dramatically increase due to the lower constraining power of DESI with respect to \Euclid at this redshift range.
+On the other hand, when we also include the DESI BAO data at low and intermediate redshifts that do not overlap the \Euclid points, as shown in \Cref{fig:mockGAall}, we find that the uncertainties in the case of the binning approach dramatically increase because the constraining power of DESI is lower than that of \Euclid at this redshift range.
 This affects the PA (blue shaded regions), as in some cases, such as for the $\Sigma(z)$ and the $\mathcal{O}_{\rm K}(z)$ tests, it misses the fiducial model (dashed line) by more than $1\sigma$.
-The reason for this is that the PA is anchored to the \Euclid points at intermediate redshifts which have smaller error bars than the \Euclid ones, and due to a lack of flexibility of the PA parametrization, discrepancies appear at low redshifts.
-This also affects the GA reconstruction for $\Sigma(z)$, but in the rest of the cases the GA efficiently predicts the correct cosmology, as it uses the full SNe and BAO data.
+The reason for this is that the PA is anchored to the \Euclid points at intermediate redshifts, which have smaller error bars than the \Euclid redshifts, and because the PA parameterization lacks flexibility, discrepancies appear at low redshifts.
+This also affects the GA reconstruction for $\Sigma(z)$, but in the remaining cases, the GA efficiently predicts the correct cosmology as it uses the full SNe and BAO data.
 In either case, these deviations are due to the presence of derivatives in the null tests, which tend to cause instabilities in the reconstructions.

-Overall, after analyzing the \lcdm mocks we find that \Euclid, in combination with other surveys, will be able to improve current constraints by approximately a factor of two or three with the machine learning approach, while the binning and parametric approach will provide a further factor of two improvement over the GA results.
+Overall, after analyzing the \lcdm mocks, we find that \Euclid, in combination with other surveys, will be able to improve current constraints by approximately a factor of three with the machine learning approach.
+The binning and parametric approach will provide an improvement of a further factor of two over the GA results.